-Additionally, local stakeholders argued that it is necessary to build and empower local capacities to keep up with the process of revitalizing the tourism sector, which entails training human resources, especially the youth.
+In addition to preserving natural resources, local stakeholders argued that it is necessary to build and empower local capacities to keep up with the process of revitalizing the tourism sector, which entails training human resources, especially the youth.

-An important initial step that was identified by local stakeholders was for the UoM of Qalaat El-Istiqlal, in collaboration with civil society organizations, to seek funding, not necessarily large in scale, to develop a realistic tourism plan based on the available resources mentioned above.
+An important initial step that was identified by local stakeholders was for the UoM of Joumeh, in collaboration with civil society organizations, to seek funding, not necessarily large in scale, to develop a realistic tourism plan based on the available resources mentioned above.
 The plan should propose a realistic timeframe, considering the existing challenges in terms of infrastructure and institutional framework, as well as the required duration for capacity development.
 Moreover, the plan must include a fundamental aspect that focuses on formulating appropriate policies and legal frameworks for preserving natural and heritage resources.
 The plan must include sufficient flexibility to allow for its implementation in multiple stages, based on priorities and the available financial resources for all interventions.
 It should also take into consideration the economic and financial conditions prevailing in Lebanon.

-Local stakeholders engaged in the project argued that while preparing the strategic tourism plan, the UoM of Qalaat El-Istiqlal, in collaboration with the public and private sectors in the union, can initiate some activities and interventions that can stimulate the tourism sector, such as:
+Local stakeholders engaged in the project argued that while preparing the strategic tourism plan, the UoM of Journeh, in collaboration with the public and private sectors in the union, can initiate some activities and interventions that can stimulate the tourism sector, such as:

-- Establishing a tourism committee that includes representatives from municipalities, the union, civil society and youth associations, as well as other interested parties, whose task will be to coordinate and communicate with relevant entities in the tourism sector.
+- Establishing a tourism committee that includes representatives from municipalities, the union, civil society and youth associations, and interested parties, whose task will be to coordinate and communicate with relevant entities in the tourism sector.
 The committee can also engage with expatriates and seek funding for small projects. - Identifying and mapping natural, heritage, cultural and historical tourist sites.
-University graduates proficient in GIS can be enlisted for this purpose. - Working on promoting the union through the media and positioning it on the national tourism map.
-University students and some commercial institutions can be involved in creating a tourism marketing plan (posters, brochures, advertisements on TV and social media). - Encouraging municipalities and local associations to establish and maintain walking trails within forests and woodlands. - Creating guesthouses, especially in homes that have unused rooms. - Reviving and developing the local cottage industry, as well as agricultural and food manufacturing. - Activating cultural, recreational and sports activities in the union and organizing annual festivals that attract expatriates with origins from the union's towns to encourage them to invest and support the tourism sector in the union.
+University graduates proficient in GIS can be enlisted for this purpose. - Working on promoting the union through media and positioning it on the national tourism map.
+University students and some commercial institutions can be involved in creating a tourism marketing plan (posters, brochures, advertisements on TV and social media). - Encouraging municipalities and local associations to establish and maintain walking trails within forests and woodlands. - Creating guesthouses, especially within homes that have unused rooms. - Reviving and developing the local cottage industry, as well as agricultural and food manufacturing. - Activating cultural, recreational and sports activities in the area and organizing annual festivals that attract expatriates to encourage them to invest and support the tourism sector in the union.